motiur3214/donat_chart_table/README.md

 sql file name: cars_db.sql

-Please copy the folder to xampp/htdocs.after that import the given sql file inside the folder pi_chart/database.
+Please copy the folder to xampp/htdocs.
+Inside database folder sql file is stored.

+Import the given sql file to database.

 A sample CSV file is given in the folder car12.csv